So, last week, I stumbled upon a food+exercise blog and decided I try it out.

 Plus- and this is my second trick- I used the other baking tray to make chia crackers.

-Simply mix chia seeds with water and let soak for about an hour- in my experience start with 1:1 water- chia ratio and add more water if needed, I then added 1 cup of oatmeal I ground at home, salt to taste, hemp seeds, and bran flakes. you can add flax seeds, sesame seeds, pumpkin, and sunflower seeds- whatever- lay thinly (!) on a baking sheet, slide to a baking tray, and bake for about 30 minutes- until firm.
-I suggest that halfway through baking-you take the tray out and cut the crackers-and continue baking. the reason being that in the beginning there is no way to cut the spread- because of it’s wet consistency, and when you finish baking- it might break to uneven pieces- while halfway through baking- the consistency is firm but not breakable.
+Simply mix chia seeds with water and let soak for about an hour- in my experience start with a 1:1 water- chia ratio and add more water if needed, I then added 1 cup of oatmeal I ground at home, salt to taste, hemp seeds, and bran flakes. you can add flax seeds, sesame seeds, pumpkin, and sunflower seeds- whatever- lay thinly (!) on a baking sheet, slide onto a baking tray, and bake for about 30 minutes- until firm.
+I suggest that halfway through baking-you take the tray out and cut the crackers-and continue baking. the reason is that in the beginning there is no way to cut the spread- because of its wet consistency, and when you finish baking- it might break into uneven pieces- while halfway through baking- the consistency is firm but not breakable.

 by the way- the salted nuts freeze beautifully- so go for it.